You are welcome. Since my husband's passing I'd gotten behind in my movie and book reviews. But if you stick…

-The length of a blog post should essentially be determined by the needs of the audience of whom you expect to consume the information.
+The length of a blog post should essentially be determined by the needs of the audience from whom you expect to consume the information.

 I.e a post on a technical or scientific blog may well be expected to provide more detail than a blog for example that rates celebrity fashions (which may focus more heavily on images than written content).

-Having said this, no matter how technical a subject may be, a blog post is not the place to get bogged down into too much detail.
+Having said this, no matter how technical a subject may be, a blog post is not the place to get bogged down in too much detail.
 There are other places for this.

 The most successful blogs are human.
 They are real.
 They convey emotion – and they leave the reader curious and wanting to know more.

 That is why when done well, blogs are such a great tool to generate and maintain interest in a brand.

 Putting word count aside for a second, what it really comes down to is the strength of your message, which is more important than the length of your content.
 If you think you can write a 5,000-word post and still deliver a strong message to the reader right up until the end, then go for it.